atishagarwaal/SampleSpecflow/README.md

-# CalculatorApp
+# SampleSpecflow

 1. Overview

-CalculatorApp is a minimal .NET console application that demonstrates a tiny Calculator class which can add two integers.
+SampleSpecflow is a minimal .NET console application that demonstrates a tiny Calculator class which can add two integers.
 It is intended as a learning/demo project showing how to write a small class, exercise it with SpecFlow feature files (Gherkin) and run the scenarios using MSTest.

 2. Description